rust-lang/rust-forge/src/crates-io/crate-removal.md

 If we get a DMCA takedown notice, here's what needs to happen:

-## Contact Mozilla Legal
+## Contact Legal

-Before removing the crates, [get in touch with legal](../core/legal.md) and ask an opinion from them on the received request and whether we have to comply with it.
+Before removing the crates, get in touch with legal support, currently by emailing the Core team, and ask an opinion from them on the received request and whether we have to comply with it.

 ## Remove relevant version(s) and/or entire crates from crates.io